maxibove13/rheos/README.md

 <br>

-Set of scripts to build a geometric domain to simulate at CHAMAN LES flow solver, and visualize the results.
+### Program aimed to build a block grid simulation domain for later use in a flow simulation in caffa3d LES-CFD and visualize the resulting fields.

 <br>